-We have received many e-mails from readers and phone calls from clients regarding issues arising from the recent melamine pet food tainting.
+My firm’s China attorneys are constantly get e-mails and phone calls from readers and clients regarding issues arising from the recent melamine pet food tainting.
 We not only represent a number of companies involved with China food, we also represent many importers of Chinese manufactured products who constantly encounter quality and safety issues.
 To assist our clients, we developed a checklist/audit program to minimize and reduce risks associated with the health and safety issues arising from bringing Chinese products into the West.

 Dangerous Chinese products were entering the United States and Europe long before the Melamine pet food tainting hit the news.
-But that incident and those which quickly followed it (bad toothpaste being the most prominent) mean everyone is now on notice these issues are real.
+But that incident and the many additional food safety issues involving China that quickly followed it mean that everyone is on notice that these issues are real.
 From now on, it will be impossible for any Western company to plead ignorance.
-Western companies that refuse to take proper action will increasingly be subject to to severe penalties, even including punitive damages, where such damages are available.
+Western companies that refuse to take proper action to protect their customers from bad China product will increasingly be subject to to severe penalties, including punitive damages.
 In other words, any Western company that does nothing to assure the safety of its Chinese products and then steps into court claiming it had every reason to trust its Chinese supplier (based on faith alone), is likely to face real anger and major damages.
 Plaintiff’s class action lawyers in the United States should be and are salivating.

 And get this straight, we are not just talking about food products here, though that is the most obvious and prominent right now.
 If you are selling Chinese bikes, do you know whether the nuts on your seats are really strong enough to withstand a 200 pound Westerner?
 If you are selling Chinese electrical goods, do you know if that Underwriters Laboratory (UL) sticker is counterfeit or not?
 Is the plastic in your Chinese made baby item really nontoxic?
 Will your cigarette lighter explode?
 Are you certain the fake fur on your coat is not from a dog?
 The time for complacence is over.